bson/ns32k-toolchain/README.md

 * gdb-5.3
   Requires libncurses-dev to be installed on Linux, and ncurses for other platforms.
+  Note that this is ONLY the debugger, the target still needs a gdbserver implementation.

 See the file BUILD for instructions.